Motion Planning for Continuous Time Stochastic Processes: A Dynamic Programming Approach: Introduction

+From a set characterization viewpoint, motion planning problems in the deterministic setting have been studied extensively from different perspectives; see, for example, \cite{ref:Aubin-1991} in the language of viability theory, \cite{ref:Shin-86} for a dynamic programming approach, and also \cite{ref:Suss-motion-91,ref:Suss-motion-98} for a differential geometric perspective.
+In the stochastic setting, stochastic viability and controlled invariance are studied in an almost-sure treatment in \cite{ref:AubinPratoFrankowska-2000, ref:BardiJensen-2002}; see also the references therein.
+Following the same objective, methods involving stochastic contingent sets \cite{ref:AubinPrato-1998}, viscosity solutions to second-order partial differential equations \cite{ref:BardiGoatin-1999}, and also the equivalence for the invariance problem between a stochastic differential equation (SDE) and a certain deterministic control system were developed in this context \cite{ref:PratoFrankowska-2004}.

-In the control literature, motion planning problems have been studied extensively in a deterministic setting from the differential geometric \cite{ref:Suss-motion-91,ref:Suss-motion-98,ref:Murray-90} and dynamic programming \cite{ref:Shin-86} perspectives.
-However, motion planning in the stochastic setting has received relatively little attention, in particular for systems governed by stochastic differential equations (SDEs).
-In fact, it was not until recently when the basic motion planning problem involving one target and one obstacle set---the so-called reach-avoid problem, has been investigated in the context of finite probability spaces for a class of continuous-time Markov decision processes \cite{ref:Katoen-05}, and in the discrete-time stochastic hybrid systems context \cite{Chatterjee2011, ref:Summers-10}.
+Although almost-sure motion planning maneuvers are interesting in their own right, they maybe be too conservative in applications with less stringent safety requirements where a common specification involves only bounding the probability that undesirable events take place.
+This line of research in the stochastic setting has received relatively little attention, in particular for systems governed by SDEs.
+In fact, it was not until recently that the basic motion planning problem involving one target and one obstacle set, the so-called reach-avoid problem, was investigated in the context of finite probability spaces for a class of continuous-time Markov decision processes \cite{ref:Katoen-05}, and in the discrete-time stochastic hybrid systems context \cite{Chatterjee2011, ref:Summers-10}.

-In the continuous time and space settings, one may tackle the dynamic programming formulation of the reach-avoid problem from two perspectives: a direct technique based on the theory of stochastic target problems, and an indirect approach via an exit-time stochastic optimal control formulation.
-For the former, we refer the reader to \cite{ref:SonerTouzi-geometric-02,ref:BouchEliTouzi-10}; see also the recent book \cite{ref:Touzi-13} for details.
-In our earlier works \cite{ref:Mohajerin-CDC11,ref:MohajerinChaterjeeLygeros-2012} we focused on the latter perspective for reachability of controlled diffusion processes.
+In the continuous time and continuous space settings, one may tackle the dynamic programming formulation of the reach-avoid problem from two perspectives: a direct technique based on the theory of stochastic target problems, and an indirect approach via an exit-time stochastic optimal control formulation.
+For the former, we refer the reader to \cite{BouchardTouzi_WeakDPP}; see also the recent book \cite{ref:Touzi-13}.
+In our earlier works \cite{ref:MohChaLyg-11,ref:MohChatLyg-15} we focused on the latter perspective for reachability of controlled diffusion processes.
 Here we continue in the same spirit by going beyond the reach-avoid problem to more complex motion planning problems for a larger class of stochastic processes with possibly discontinuous sample paths.
+Preliminary results in this direction were reported in \cite{ref:MohMilCha-2013} with an emphasis on the application side and without covering the technical details.